-7. Select your bridal party and ask them to be a part of your #bridetribe or #groomcrew.
+7. Select your wedding party and ask them to be a part of your #bridetribe or #groomcrew.
 Do yourself a favor and remember you don’t owe anyone a place in your party and if they have toxic habits like putting you or your decisions down, you’re going to be much happier keeping them at a distance rather than right by your side on your wedding day. #nofakefriends

 8. Throw an engagement party!
 If you’re feeling overwhelmed already, take a moment to just relax and celebrate your new adventure with family and friends.
 This can be as intimate or elaborate as you like.

 8. Engagement photo time!
 If you want to include your engagement photos on your save-the-dates, now is the time to set up your engagement session.
 Many but not all wedding photographers will offer a complimentary engagement session when you book with them.
 Fortunately for you, I happen to be one of those photographers 😉

 9. Send out save the dates between 6-8 months out if it will be local and 10-12 months out if it’s a destination wedding.

 10. Create your wedding website.
 The Knot, Zola and Wedding Wire are all platforms that help you easily create a wedding website to share information with your wedding guests like the date, time, address for the ceremony and reception, dress code, wedding registry, local hotels, your love story and more.
 Not to mention how convenient it is to have digital access to your wedding details if your guests forget their invitation the day of.

 12. Are you thinking DJ or a band?
 Or both?!
 This is the time to find them.

 13. Get clear on your wedding day timeline – will you be doing a first look?
 Unsure?
 Check out my article on deciding if a first look is right for you.

 14. Set up several food tastings to find your caterer